 The myth says that the SFS regatta was so successful that the regatta organisers changed their mind and allowed coloured sails from then on.
 The truth is rather different.
 The traditional regatta had attracted reasonable fleets, but blaming old debts, rowing politics, the passion of horse racing and “the spirit of gambling had taken such hold of the community, that it had banished all love of honest manly sport as far as rowing and sailing were concerned”, the regatta committee disintegrated soon afterwards.
 The coloured sail controversy seems to have been a side issue.

 The victory over the regatta organisers has become a symbol that Foy had made sailing into a spectator sport and dumbfounded those who predicted that the Flying Squadron would not last.
 He hadn’t.
 When Foy went on a world trip in early 1892, the club that was to be “the finest in the world” promptly disintegrated without his personal attention.
-Meanwhile, the two Royal Yacht Clubs stepped in to revive the ancient annual regatta.
-They were happy to allow coloured sails, but the irony is that coloured sails fight may have helped the “establishment yachties” to take control of the country’s biggest regatta from the Open Boat men.
+Meanwhile, Sydney’s two Royal Yacht Clubs stepped in to revive the ancient annual regatta and allowed Foy’s men to use their coloured sails.
+The irony is that Foy’s fight over coloured sails fight appears to have helped the “establishment yachties” to take control of the country’s biggest regatta from the Open Boat men.